This decade is critical #ForNature. 🌍— UN Biodiversity (@UNBiodiversity) August 20, 2021

 The Open-Ended Working Group will be held virtually from 23 August to 3 September 2021.
-This process is expected to lead to the adoption of a post-2020 global biodiversity framework at the UN Biodiversity Conference later this year, in Kunming, China.
+This process is expected to lead to the adoption of a post-2020 global biodiversity framework at the UN Biodiversity Conference in Montreal, Canada, from 7 to 19 December 2022.

 The Convention on Biological Diversity’s Bureau of the Conference of the Parties in consultation with the Government of Colombia, as host of the WG2020-3, decided to convene the meeting virtually.
 This is an exceptional measure due to the ongoing COVID-19 pandemic.

 Participation in WG2020-3